francescozanellato/PasteOnlyText/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+The PasteOnlyText project is a tool designed to perform various actions on the text or content that is copied to your clipboard.
+Here are some key features and functionalities:

+    Clipboard Management: It allows you to manage and manipulate the text content within your clipboard, making it easier to work with copied data.

+    Text Processing: You can perform several text processing actions such as trimming, formatting, and converting text to different cases.

+    Automation: The project can automate repetitive tasks involving text content, saving time and effort.

+    Integration: It integrates seamlessly with other applications and tools, enabling efficient text handling across different platforms.

+The project is primarily written in C++ and utilizes QMake for building and project management.
+Its user interface and functionalities are designed to enhance productivity when dealing with clipboard text content.